Tom Ojienda Biography: Age, Career, Family, Education & 2026 Political Ambitions

 0

-Tom Ojienda Biography
+Sen. Prof. Tom Ojienda Biography

 Detail Information

-Full Name Professor Tom Ojienda
+Full Name Professor Tom Odhiambo Ojienda

-Age 70 years old (as of 2026)
+Age Approximately 56 years old (as of 2026)

 Place of Birth Kisumu, Kenya

-Tribe/Ethnicity Luo (from Kisumu County)
+Tribe / Ethnicity Luo (from Kisumu County)

 Religion Christian